 - Engagement with LinkedIn posts (likes, comments)

-- Viewing your salespeople’s LinkedIn profiles
+- Viewing your sales reps’ LinkedIn profiles

-The multi-channel approach reveals its full power here: a prospect engaging on both email AND LinkedIn sends a much stronger signal than single-channel engagement.
+The multi-channel approach reveals its full power here: a prospect engaging on both email AND LinkedIn sends a much stronger signal than a single-channel engagement.
 Data shows that prospects engaged on 2+ channels have a 3.5 times higher conversion rate.

-Strategic micro-conversions: Some actions seem minor but reveal strong intent:
+Strategic Micro-Conversions: Some actions seem minor but reveal strong intent:

-- Setting up a free trial or sandbox
+- Free trial or sandbox setup

-- Filling out a contact form with detailed fields
+- Contact form submission with detailed fields

-- Adding an event to the calendar
+- Adding to a product event calendar

-- Subscribing to a product newsletter (vs. general blog)
+- Product newsletter signup (vs. general blog)

 Qualification Criteria: Adapted BANT Method